ohtsukalab/autogenu-jupyter/README.md

 ### 5. Install `autogenu` Python module
-The pythton module `autogenu` can be instatlled by running
+The Python module `autogenu` can be installed by running
 ```
-python3 -m pip install setuptools
 python3 -m pip install .
 ```
 at the project root directory of `autogenu-jupyter`.